globe icon

 To figure this out, the platform must access the loan book performance.

-In the next step, Income Marketplace has to figure out how much is the required repayment coefficient to cover obligations to investors.
+In the next step, the Income Marketplace has to figure out how much is the required repayment coefficient to cover obligations to investors.

 In the third step, the platform deducts risk margins.